jg-rp/python-jsonpath/README.md

 This project is in the early stages of development.
 If you stubble across it, don't try and use it yet.
 More to follow.

+## API

+TODO:

+- Mention convenience functions and use of the default JSONDecoder

 ## Syntax

 TODO: